-6 Ways to Keep Ants Out of Hummingbird Feeders
+6 Ways To Keep Ants Out Of Hummingbird Feeders

-Ants are attracted to sugar and sweetness and since hummingbird feeders are made up of sugar water, they of course are going to go straight for the mixture.
+Ants are attracted to sugar and sweetness and since hummingbird feeders are made up of sugar water, they, of course, are going to go straight for the mixture.
 Here are 6 ways to keep ants out of your hummingbird feeders.

 1.)
 Stop the Leaks

 2.)
-Change the Location
+Change the Location of Your Feeder

 If you just said place the feeder in the shade – hummingbirds will not find the feeder they tend to stay out of shade unless they are resting.
 The ultimate solution is to place your feeder in partial sunlight.

 3.)
-Fishing Line
+Hang Hummingbird Feeder With Fishing Line

 Fishing line is narrow and slippery.
 Ants have a difficult time navigating the line.
-It doesn’t mean they can’t but certainly makes it more difficult.
+It doesn’t mean they can’t get to the feeder, but certainly makes it more difficult.